Rki009/RiscV-ISA/README.md

 ## Features

 - "RiscV-Opcodes.xls" ISA Specifications
-- "ParseExcel.py3" Tools for Building *.h and *.cpp files
+- "ParseExcel.py3" Tools for building *.h and *.cpp files
+- "MakeDecode.py3" Tolls for building a *.v decoder file.

 ## RiscV-Opcodes.xls
 The spreadsheet is used to specify the encoding of RV32 and RV64 instructions.
 For example the lw instruction is encoded as: